1. The auditor explicitly excluded very important subjects from the scope of the audit, for instance:

 Sub 1): Our own investigations reveal that the OneCoin “Blockchain” is internally consistent, by which we mean:

 - Each block contains 1 and only 1 transaction with 50,000 newly “mined” OneCoins (the mining process is completely fake though).

 - Every “Input” amount of a Transaction can be traced back to an “Output” amount of an earlier Transaction.
 The original “source” of all OneCoins is always a Transactions with 50,000 newly “mined” ONEs, or the genesis block, if you follow the trail to earlier Transactions.

 - We never found an Output amount that was used more than once as an Input amount in later Transactions.
 In general cryptocurrency terms: there are no “double spends” (permanent double spends are illegal by definition in any cryptocurrency, double spends may only exist temporarily).

 Remark: the Transactions in the Blockchain have no connection whatsoever with the OneCoin transactions in the OneCoin and Coinsafe Accounts of OneLife members.

-Example of a Transaction to illustrate the concept of Transaction Inputs and Transaction Outputs.
-Transaction in Block 17357
+Example of a Transaction to illustrate the concept of Transaction Inputs and Transaction Outputs: Transaction in Block 17357 (login required)

 Report fragment – Part 2